Unit 11.4C · Term 4

 OSI Layer Layer 1 (Physical) Layer 2 (Data Link) Layer 3 (Network)

-Addressing None MAC address IP address
+Addressing Used None (Broadcasts blindly) MAC address (Hardware) IP address (Logical)

 Common Pitfalls